mmatheuslyra/Wrapper/README.md

 ```
 ### Environment Definitions

-The environment definitions must to be done to run the algorithm in remotely.
-The access must be setted in a file in the environmet directory.
+To execute the algorithms remotely, it is necessary to specify the new environments in the "environment" directory.

 ### Prerequisites